How to Get a Freight Quote: The Ultimate Guide

 Once you’ve settled on the price and service, review the details with your provider to make sure it’s all in order.
 Then you’re ready to move to the final step.

-3. Book Your Shipment
+Step 4: Book Your Shipment

 The good news is that once you’ve gotten through the quote process, the rest is pretty simple—now you just need to book your shipment.

-If you use a broker, exchange, or carrier website, this usually happens with few simple clicks.
+If you use a broker, exchange, or carrier website, this usually happens with a few simple clicks.
 If you received a quote via email from a broker or carrier, then you just need to respond to them.

 After that, completing your shipment requires the following steps:

-After you book your shipment, you’ll enter your delivery address information online or provide it to your rep via email or phone.
+When booking your shipment, you’ll enter your delivery address information online or provide it to your rep via email or phone.
 The BOL paperwork will be created with this information.
 Before printing, be sure to double-check that the address, class, weight, and any special charges are correct per your quote.

 If the BOL is in order, attach it to your packed freight shipment as instructed by your shipping provider.
 Usually, this goes in a clear plastic resealable envelope that adheres to the outside of your shipment.

+Upon booking, you’ll also schedule the pickup day and time.
+Freight carriers typically deliver in the morning and pick up in the afternoon.
 Be sure to note your available pickup times so your truck driver arrives while you’re open.
-Also be sure to add in a buffer, as drivers can run late.
-So if you close at 5:30, put a 4:30 cutoff for your pickup.
+Add in a buffer, as drivers can run late.

-When your driver arrives, have your freight shipment packed and waiting in an area the driver can access with the truck.
+Have your freight shipment packed and waiting in an area the driver can access with the truck.
 If you have a loading dock, your driver will load your freight from there.
 If you don’t have a loading dock and access to a forklift, you should add liftgate service at pickup to your quote to be certain you can get your freight loaded.

 Bottom Line